 October 2018 - can't see the wood for the cows

 Trying different techniques for woodland conservation is an important part of active management and getting the right balance to allow a range of species to thrive.
-Tim our woodland ranger talks in more detail about some cattle grazing in the Tarrell Valley and the reason for wanting the cows to do their thing.
+Tim our Woodland Ranger talks in more detail about some cattle grazing in the Tarell Valley and the reason for wanting the cows to do their thing.

 Woodland management, a hungry business

 Recently we decided to trial some woodland grazing with cattle at a couple of different sites in the Tarell Valley in the central Brecon Beacons.
 We are hoping to break up the dominance of plants that are quick to colonise the ground and create a thatch layer preventing anything else from getting started.
 It’s a slight balancing act, too much of one thing isn’t great for a balanced and diverse range of species as you will find reading on.

 First up, I will introduce the core workers in these trials.
 We are very fortunate to be able to work with our neighbouring tenant farm and their herd of Blue Grey cattle.
 The Blue Greys are a cross between a Whitebred Shorthorn bull (for its good meat properties) and a Galloway cow (for its hardiness).
 The end result is a good sturdy cow that can produce a calf suitable for market whilst thriving on lower quality grazing; they are happy to graze rougher pasture than other breeds.
 They are great for conservation grazing as their impact is less selective and intense than using sheep.